 - cultural/ethnic/racial identities

 - low mood and anxiety/worry

-I supervise other therapists and have provided training to service providers in group work and working with marginalized groups including lesbian, gay, bisexual, transgender and transsexual (LGBTT) communities.
+I supervise other therapists and have provided training to service providers in group work and working with marginalized groups including lesbian, gay, bisexual, transgender, transsexual, queer (LGBTTQ) communities.
 I have also done academic writing on this latter topic.

-Most of the work I do takes place in my west-end Toronto office.
-Phone and Zoom sessions may also be arranged.
-I will be opening a South Etobicoke office one day per week in late summer 2018.
+Most of the work I do takes place in my office at 2733 Lakeshore Blvd in South Etobicoke.
+Phone and Zoom (videoconference) sessions may also be arranged.

 I am also a writer, and periodically take time away from my practice to write and tour.
 You can find out more about that part of my life here.